All Products

 Normal SuccessfulRescale 27m horizontal-pod-autoscaler New size: 1; reason: All metrics below target

-The Events parameter returned in the expected output indicates that HPA automatically adjusted the number of pod replicas based on the CPU utilization.
-For example, HPA adjusted the number of pod replicas to 8, 7, and 1 at different points in time.
-This indicates that HPA can automatically scale pods based on the CPU utilization.
+The Events section in the output shows that HPA automatically adjusted the number of replicas based on CPU usage.
+For example, the number of replicas changed to 8, 7, and 1 at different times.
+This indicates that HPA can automatically scale based on CPU usage.

-Configure an auto scaling policy based on GPU utilization
+Configure a custom metric-based elastic scaling policy based on GPU utilization

-Custom metric-based auto scaling is implemented based on the ack-alibaba-cloud-metrics-adapter component and the Kubernetes HPA mechanism provided by Container Service for Kubernetes (ACK).
-For more information, see Horizontal pod scaling based on Managed Service for Prometheus metrics.
+Custom metric-based auto scaling relies on the ack-alibaba-cloud-metrics-adapter component provided by ACK and the Kubernetes HPA mechanism.
+For more information, see Horizontal pod autoscaling based on Alibaba Cloud Prometheus metrics.

-The following example shows how to configure an auto scaling policy based on the GPU utilization of pods.
+The following example demonstrates how to configure custom metric-based auto scaling based on the GPU utilization of pods.

 1. Prepare the Qwen-7B-Chat-Int8 model data.
-For more information, see Deploy a vLLM model as an inference service.
+For more information, see Deploy a vLLM inference service.

 2. Configure custom GPU metrics.
-For more information, see Enable auto scaling based on GPU metrics.
+For more information, see Implement elastic scaling based on GPU metrics.

-3. Run the following command to deploy a vLLM model as an inference service.
+3. Run the following command to deploy the vLLM service.

 arena serve kserve \